 In the past, I just shoved my old cellphones, computers and tablets into a closet until I junked them.
 Now, I sell them online.

 You can do so, too, through sites such as Gazelle.
-Various retailers — from Amazon to brick-and-mortar chains — also buy certain used electronics, as we detail in “9 Retailers That Want to Buy Your Clutter.”
+Various retailers — from Amazon to brick-and-mortar chains — also buy certain used electronics, as we detail in “9 Stores That Will Pay You for Your Clutter.”

 If your old electronics are in too poor of a condition to be worth cash, try taking them to a store that will give you a credit or discount on a future purchase in exchange for recycling your unwanted phone or computer.
-To learn more, see “10 Retailers That Will Pay You to Recycle Your Old Stuff.”
+To learn more, see “9 Retailers That Will Reward You for Recycling.”